BlackBerry: NTP Inc case

 On February 9, 2006, the US Department of Defense (DOD) filed a brief stating that an injunction shutting down the BlackBerry service while excluding government users was unworkable.
 The DOD also stated that the BlackBerry was crucial for national security given the large number of government users.

 On February 9, 2006, RIM announced that it had developed software workarounds that would not infringe the NTP patents, and would implement those if the injunction was enforced.

 On March 3, 2006, after a stern warning from Judge Spencer, RIM and NTP announced that they had settled their dispute.
 Under the terms of the settlement, RIM has agreed to pay NTP $612.5 million (USD) in a "full and final settlement of all claims."
 In a statement, RIM said that "all terms of the agreement have been finalized and the litigation against RIM has been dismissed by a court order this afternoon.
 The agreement eliminates the need for any further court proceedings or decisions relating to damages or injunctive relief."
 The settlement amount is believed low by some analysts, because of the absence of any future royalties on the technology in question.

 On May 26, 2017, BlackBerry announced that it had reached an agreement with Qualcomm Incorporated resolving all amounts payable in connection with the interim arbitration decision announced on April 12, 2017.
 Following a joint stipulation by the parties, the arbitration panel has issued a final award providing for the payment by Qualcomm to BlackBerry of a total amount of U.S.$940,000,000 including interest and attorneys' fees, net of certain royalties due from BlackBerry for calendar 2016 and the first quarter of calendar 2017.

-In summer 2020, the Texas-based startup OnwardMobility signed a new licensing agreement with BlackBerry Limited to develop a new 5G BlackBerry smartphone.
-OnwardMobility was cooperating with BlackBerry Limited and FIH Mobile (a subsidiary of Foxconn) as they "sought to revitalize the iconic BlackBerry brand through an Android-based, next-gen Wi-Fi device."
-However, in a statement released on February 18, 2022, OnwardMobility said that not only would the development of the new BlackBerry device not be moving forward, but the company itself would be shutting down, as well.

 KIK

-On November 24, 2010, Research In Motion (RIM) removed Kik Messenger from BlackBerry App World and limited the functionality of the software for its users.
+On November 24, 2010, BlackBerry removed Kik Messenger from BlackBerry App World and limited the functionality of the software for its users.
 RIM also sued Kik Interactive for patent infringement and misuse of trademarks.
 In October 2013, the companies settled the lawsuit, with the terms undisclosed.